In a Nutshell

 Connecticut: The State and Its Economics

 Connecticut recently ranked 35th in the United States based on its economic outlook and competitiveness.
-Yet, the “Constitution State” enjoys an average personal income upwards of $80,000, which is the highest in the nation.
-Its main population center is the city of Bridgeport, and the state’s capital is Hartford.
-Many Americans are familiar with the state, especially the town of New Haven and its style of pizza enjoyed up and down the whole country.
+Yet, The Constitution State enjoys an average personal income above $80,000, the highest in the nation.
+While Bridgeport is home to its main population center, the state’s capital is Hartford.

 How Does Debt Relief Work in Connecticut?

-Connecticut’s Debt and Finance Stats
+Connecticut’s Debt and Finance Statistics

 Average Consumer Debt